danielrferreira/pySETTV/02 - Explore/Cluster/readme.md

 - Standartization: MinMax and StandardScaler
 - Finding optimal k: Running k-means with limitations on n_init and max_iter.
 PCA analysis to better understand rank of the matrix.
 - Understanding results: PCA 2-D plot, Pie chart, violin plots.

+Because of the analytics nature of this topic, I will also provide a notebook.